 Additional Table for Educational Assistant

-Student and instructor will work together for specific seating needs based on a student’s barriers.
+Students and instructors will work together for specific seating needs based on a student’s barriers.

 Student Use of Chair